syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-MAUI.md

 {% endtabs %}

-Step 6: Add a new action method **ConvertWordtoImage** in MainPage.xaml.cs and include the below code snippet to **convert a Word document to Image**.
+Step 6: Add a new action method **ConvertWordtoImage** in MainPage.xaml.cs and include the below code snippet to **convert a Word document to image**.

 {% tabs %}